 If you have a large house with multiple ACs, you probably have a "Three-Phase" meter (sanctioned load above 5kW).
 If so, you need to understand Time of Use (TOU) billing.

-GEPCO charges you two completely different rates depending on the time of day:
+GEPCO can charge different rates depending on the time of day for Time of Use consumers:

 3. The Alphabet Soup of Taxes (FPA, GST, TV Fee)